mycordaapp/registry/README.md

 ## Benefits of this approach

 * **minimal dependencies** - `Registry` is just one hundred or so lines of code.
-* **very lightweight** - no hidden startup time while classes are scanned for annotations.
+* **very lightweight** - no hidden startup time while classes are scanned for annotations and a dependency tree is built in memory
 * **encourages good design** - some will argue this point, but my personal experience has been that explicitly wiring up DI in the source code leads to better designs - the "auto magic", convention driven frameworks like Spring can lead to hidden complexities.